CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'service mesh', 'distributed tracing', 'metrics', 'monitoring', 'latency issues', 'SLOs', 'observability' - these are terms practitioners naturally use when seeking this capability.
+Includes strong natural keywords users would say: 'service mesh', 'distributed tracing', 'metrics', 'monitoring', 'latency issues', 'SLOs', 'service communication', 'observability', 'visualization'.
+These cover the domain well with terms practitioners naturally use.

 3 / 3